JakeSteam/blog-programming/_posts/2019-06-10-how-to-create-and-test-an-app-update-listener.md

 adb install -r <path to your apk>
 ```

-For example, the command on a Windows machine to update [this tutorial’s app](https://github.com/JakeSteam/UpdateListener) may look like:
+For example, the command on a Windows machine to update [this tutorial's app](https://github.com/JakeSteam/UpdateListener) may look like:

 ```text
 adb install -r C:\\Repositories\\updatelistener\\app\\build\\outputs\\apk\\debug\\app-debug.apk
 ```

-You should see “Success” underneath your command in the terminal.
+You should see "Success" underneath your command in the terminal.

 [![](/wp-content/uploads/2019/06/Annotation-2019-06-10-125106.jpg)](/wp-content/uploads/2019/06/Annotation-2019-06-10-125106.jpg)